Wisenet SKY Cloud VMS User Manual

 Power over Ethernet (PoE) Switch (for Digital Cameras): If there are more cameras than available ports on the bridge (or if your bridge does not support PoE), connect a PoE switch to the CamLAN port of the Wisenet SKY Bridge to supply power to your digital cameras.
 If you are using analog cameras the switch is not needed.
 The CamLAN port provides DHCP addresses for the cameras and is non-routable to the WAN.
 Alternatively, cameras may be connected to the same switch as the WAN port of the bridge.
 If you are using managed switches be sure to enable multicast.

 Cameras: Connect each camera to the bridge, POE switch, or analog BNC connectors and power them up.
 The Wisenet SKY Quickstart Guide included with the camera has detailed instructions for different camera manufacturers, but, typically, no configuration via the camera’s web interface is needed.
-If reusing cameras from a previous setup, make sure they are set to factory defaults and that DHCP is enabled.
+If reusing cameras from a previous setup, make sure they are set to and that DHCP is enabled.
 It is best to upgrade the firmware on the cameras to receive the latest fixes and security from the manufacturer.

 Wisenet SKY Cloud VMS Setup